TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 ::::::

-The identity involving the sum gives a easy check on the eigenvalues; with the other identity one has to do some work to apply it for a check.
+The identity involving the sum gives an easy check on the eigenvalues; with the other identity one has to do some work to apply it for a check.
 The next example gives an illustration.

 ::::::{prf:example}
 :label: Ex:Eigenvalues:SumEigenvaluesAndTrace